Eloran Hinduism

 The Outer Church

-This pastor of the Outer Church wears the color purple, considered as a symbol of love and majesty, and the clerical collar borrowed from catholic traditions.
+This pastor of the Outer Church wears purple, considered as a symbol of love and majesty, and the clerical collar borrowed from catholic traditions.
 The white dot on their forehead signals that they are married according to the Eloran rite.

 The Outer Church, sometimes known as the Church of the Outer Stars, is a branch of Christianity that developed in the Low Age and found prominence among interstellar Christian communities during the past century.
-Though it originated as a simple offshoot of the Catholic Church, the Outer Church has significantly diverged in doctrinal and practical aspects, to the point many theologians do not consider it as Christian anymore, albeit Outerian believers generally see themselves as such.
+Though it originated as a simple offshoot of the Catholic Church, the Outer Church has significantly diverged in doctrinal and practical aspects, to the point many theologians do not consider it Christian anymore — albeit Outerian believers generally see themselves as such.
 With 200 million believers, the Outer Church is among the three largest divergent interstellar faiths and is very well-represented in the solar system.

 A Tritheist Church